 New locations must maintain the same exceptional qualities of their flagships.
 The point of these questions is to determine if your original location is indeed that exceptional quality.

-Businesses with heavy local followings might also have trouble succeeding in areas that are relatively far from their original locations.
+Businesses with heavy local followings might also have trouble succeeding in areas relatively far from their original locations.
 This suggests that your new clientele will be very different from your current customers.
 Your offerings can’t exactly be marketed as “local favorites” if you have to adjust them to suit your new clientele’s preferences.

 Can You Cover the Accompanying Expenses On Your Own?